 Hafthor "The Mountain" Bjornsson

-For good measure, Hafthor defend his Arnold title (and broke his own Elephant Bar record) in 2019, and now has 5 “Europe’s Strongest Man” and 8 “Iceland’s Strongest Man” titles on his resume—no small feat when you’re from a country known for its strength athletes.
-Hafthor actually began his athletic career in Reykjavik as a standout basketball player before injuries led him down his current path at age 20.
-His worldwide profile transcended sports in 2014, when he began portraying “The Mountain” in a certain popular HBO dragon show.
-Bjornsson also recently appeared in the 2018 Rogue documentary Fullsterkur, discussing the stone lifting tradition in Iceland and the influence that his childhood hero, Jón Páll Sigmarsson, had on his life.
+Bjornsson actually began his athletic career as a standout basketball player before injuries led him down his current path.
+Starting up Strongman at age 20, he won his first "Iceland's Strongest Man" title a few years later, and has since defended that crown EIGHT straight times.
+Thor's desire to take on new challenges transcended sports entirely in 2014, when he began portraying “The Mountain” in a certain popular HBO dragon show.
+He also recently appeared (as himself) in the Rogue documentary Fullsterkur, discussing the stone lifting tradition in Iceland and the influence that his childhood hero, Jón Páll Sigmarsson, had on his life.

-Rogue is pleased to offer a range of exclusive Hafthor Bjornsson products in our Signature Series, including the new "THOR Edition" Cerakote Power Bar.
+Rogue is pleased to offer a range of exclusive Hafthor Bjornsson products in our Signature Series, cataloged at the top of this page.